 Where to start: The 30 Best Pieces of Advice for Entrepreneurs in 2017

 At ProductPlan, we’re big fans of Intercom’s content in general.
-We regularly read their blog, share their books with team members, and happily recommend their tools to our partners.
+We regularly read their blogs, share their books with team members, and happily recommend their tools to our partners.
 Inside Intercom is a fantastic blog and resource for product managers and anyone interested in what it takes to build a fantastic product.
 Inside Intercom has produced and featured enough excellent content over the years, they’ve organized it into several distinct categories: Customer Support, Design, Sales and Marketing, Product Management, and Startups.
 There’s really something for everyone here.

 Where to start: Sharing the Power of Data Through Partnerships and Storytelling